umasanivarapu/cms/README.md

 # cms
+Run schema.py

-Run python Trail1.py. and type localhost:5000/base in your web browser.
+Run python trail.py. and type localhost:5000/ in your web browser.